kubeflow/community/releases/templates/README.md

 ## notes

-After each release meeting a release team member should send an email to the mailing list, to give an update about the discussed items.
+After each release meeting, a release team member should email the [kubeflow-discuss mailing list](https://groups.google.com/u/1/g/kubeflow-discuss) to update the community about the discussed items.

-The goal of this email is to contain an overview of the discussion points and decision that were maid.
-This way people can be up to date with the progress of these meetings, even if they can't participate
+This email aims to contain an overview of the discussion points and decisions made during the meeting.
+This way, people can be up to date with the progress of these meetings even if they can't participate.